Gender Pay Gap

 Semi-Skilled trade team are almost exclusively male.

 There are more men than women in this quartile.
 This is mainly a result of the trade roles and surveying roles falling in this quartile, these roles are predominantly undertaken by men.

 These are our highest paid roles.
-Again there are more men than women in these roles.
-This quartile includes all of our roles from Principal Officer level up.
+We have more women than men in the quartile this includes all of our roles from Principal Officer level up.

-The challenge to Melin is to move more women into quartile 3 and 4 this could be through promotion or recruitment.
+Our challenge at Melin is to move and attract more women into positions within quartile 3 through promotion or recruitment.

-We have recently changed our flexible working policy.
+We have recently changed our flexible working policy, we have no core hours and allow staff to work in a flexible way which suits them and business needs.
 We are keen for all staff to take advantage of the increased flexibility.
-It remains a fact in society that more women than men undertake a primary child caring role.
 The more flexibility we can offer in our roles the more direct benefit this will have for our female staff and prospective female employees.

-The information contained in our gender pay gap report is correct as at the snapshot date of 5th April 2018.
-The report has been agreed by our Leadership Team and was approved by our Remuneration committee.
+The information contained in our gender pay gap report is correct as at the snapshot date of 5th April 2020.
+The report has been agreed by our Senior Management Team and was approved by our Remuneration committee.